CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

     The numbering of the files in `/etc/rsyslog.d/` dictates how the rules are installed into `rsyslog.d`.
-If you want to remotely log only the messages in `/var/syslog`, and but not those in `/var/log/clagd.log` or `/var/log/switchd.log`, for instance, then then name the file
+If you want to remotely log only the messages in `/var/syslog`, and not those in `/var/log/clagd.log` or `/var/log/switchd.log`, for instance, then
-    `98-remotesyslog.conf`, since it';` the number in the filename is lower than the `/var/syslog` file `99-syslog.conf` only.
+    name the file `98-remotesyslog.conf`, since it's lower than the `/var/syslog` file `99-syslog.conf` only.

     {{%/notice%}}